 There is no one way to carry out eCommerce fulfillment.
-It includes several models that vary depending upon the number of orders you have, your inventory, and your requirement for processing orders.
+It includes several models that vary depending on the number of orders, your inventory, and your requirement for processing orders.
 Based on these parameters, there are various types of eCommerce fulfillment methods that you can consider for your business.
-Ofcourse, each fulfillment model has its pros and cons and is suitable for particular types of the requirements and hence, is tailor-made to a great extent.
+Of course, each fulfillment model has its pros and cons and is suitable for particular requirements and hence, is tailor-made to a great extent.

-The first and the only type of eCommerce fulfillment model is the self-fulfillment model.
-In this type of eCommerce fulfillment, you manage all fulfillment operations on your own that includes storage, inventory and order management, packaging, shipping, and returns.
+The first and only type of eCommerce fulfillment model is the self-fulfillment model.
+In this type of eCommerce fulfillment, you manage all fulfillment operations, including storage, inventory and order management, packaging, shipping, and returns.

-This means that you can have a small storage center of yours where you carry out all the processing operations yourself.
+This means you can have a small storage center of yours where you carry out all the processing operations yourself.
 Even though this model is suitable for small businesses that are just starting, but it is not sustainable.
-Eventually, when your orders increase, you will have to invest in additional storage space and resources to manage your operations.
-If you do not do this, there are chances that you might face days; incorrect orders are shipped, etc.
+Eventually, when your orders increase, you must invest in additional storage space and resources to manage your operations.
+If you do not do this, there are chances that you might face days, incorrect orders are shipped, etc.

 3PL fulfillment refers to third-party fulfillment.
 This includes outsourcing your fulfillment operations to a third party that provides you with access to warehouses, inventory management systems, shipping, and return management.

-Once you decide to hop on to 3PL fulfillment, all operations will be taken care of by the third-party logistics company.
-3PL companies work with several merchants; they have a training resource for all functions and fulfillment centers to facilitate faster processing orders.
+Once you decide to hop on to 3PL fulfillment, the third-party logistics company.
+3PL companies work with several merchants; they have a training resource for all functions and fulfillment centers to facilitate faster processing of orders.

-You can approach 3PL businesses for partnering with your eCommerce store, depending upon the type of business you have.
-Every 3PL offers unique solutions like B2B order processing, B2C order processing, temperature-controlled storage, etc. Once you get in touch with these fulfillment companies, they can also customize according to your requirements.
-For example, if you do not want to ship with them, you can contact them for storage and processing and arrange for shipping yourself.
+Depending on your business type, you can approach 3PL businesses to partner with your eCommerce store.
+Every 3PL offers unique solutions like B2B order processing, B2C order processing, temperature-controlled storage, etc. Once you contact these fulfillment companies, they can customise your requirements.
+For example, if you do not want to ship with them, you can contact them for storage and processing and arrange shipping yourself.

-According to us, third-party fulfillment is the most reliable option as it gives you the advantage of shipping a more considerable amount of orders and also gives you a chance to scale your business depending upon the demand.
+According to us, third-party fulfillment is the most reliable option as it gives you the advantage of shipping more orders and a chance to scale your business depending upon the demand.
 It is flexible, and no investment is required for growth.
 You get trained resources to carry out all the processes, and you can process orders much faster by storing them with a 3PL provider that is closer to your customers.